marcel-utz/MagRes-Back-to-work/magres-preparations-B27.md

 If the lab has a linoleum floor, this also includes wet cleaning of the floor (mop and bucket is available in 27-2005).
-In the case of carpeted NMR labs, this includes hoovering (I believe a hoover is available in Weidong's office)
+In the case of carpeted NMR labs, this includes hoovering.
+Most NMR labs have a Hoover available for this purpose.

 The task consists in doing this for the first time.
 After that, each user will do the same at the end of their shift to the surfaces that they have used.